The S4 was one of the more popular Roborock options because of its lower than premium cost and high-end performance.

 - Pet litter: 99.2%

-I’ve done a bunch of tests to check how well the S4 Max picks up embedded dirt.
+I’ve done many tests to check how well the S4 Max picks up embedded dirt.
 For the experiment, I used 100 grams of sand on mid-pile carpet and ran the robot using a three-pass run.

-It was able to get an average of 80.2%, a shade lower than the S5 Max.
+It got an average of 80.2%, a shade lower than the S5 Max.
 I was hoping for a higher score since the S4 Max has more airflow.
 It may be the brush design, which I doubt because the S4 Max and S5 Max use a similar brush, but these are the results I got, so I’ll leave it at that for now.

 How noisy is the Roborock S4 Max?